destrex271/LearningNode/lesson-express/README.md

 - For adding an item to the data set : localhost:3000/blogs/create
 - For retrieving a single item from the dataset using id as a param : localhost:3000/blogs/:id
 - For deleteing a single item from the dataset : localhost:3000/blogs/:id

+### URL Routing with express

+The router module `const router = express.Router()` provides us with the capability to connect url route files to our main express application as a middleware function.

+### MVC - Model, View and Controller

+MVC is a basic structure defined which is usually followed while developing web applications using node.js

+The idea behind MVC is that in our application we have a Model for our database and some views, i.e html pages to be rendered with dynamic data from the models, and a controller is used to link these two thus providing a safe passage of data from the model to the view.